INTRODUCTION

 ORGANISING AND LABELLING CUTTING BOARDS

-- Colour-coded boards: Use red for raw meats, green for vegetables and blue for seafood.
-This visual distinction makes it easy to avoid confusion during food prep.
+- Colour-Coded Boards: Use red for raw meats, green for vegetables and blue for seafood.
+This visual distinction makes it easy to avoid confusion during food preparation.

 - Labelling: Write or engrave the purpose of each board directly on its surface for added clarity.

-- Storage: Keep boards in a clean, dry location, stored upright to allow air circulation and prevent moisture build-up.
+- Storage: Keep boards in a clean and dry location, stored upright to allow air circulation and prevent moisture build-up.

 These simple strategies ensure your kitchen stays organised and hygienic.

 Failing to use separate cutting boards can have serious consequences.
-Harmful bacteria from raw meats can contaminate foods that are consumed raw or cooked to lower temperatures, increasing the risk of foodborne illnesses.
-Symptoms like nausea, vomiting, diarrhoea and fever can occur, with vulnerable groups like children and adults at greater risk.
+Harmful bacteria from raw meats can contaminate foods that are consumed raw or cooked at lower temperatures, increasing the risk of foodborne illnesses.
+Symptoms like nausea, vomiting, diarrhoea and fever can occur, with vulnerable groups like children and adults with weakened immune systems at greater risk.
 Proper separation mitigates these dangers and ensures safer meals.

-Using separate cutting boards isn’t just about avoiding illness; it’s also about promoting overall health and peace of mind.
+Using separate cutting boards isn’t just about avoiding illness.
+It’s also about promoting overall health and wellbeing.
 Families with children, pregnant women or elderly members can particularly benefit, as these groups are more susceptible to foodborne diseases.
 Maintaining this practice also promotes good hygiene habits in the household, creating a safer and more pleasant cooking environment.

 INTEGRATING CUTTING BOARD HYGIENE INTO DAILY LIFE